ericdigioia/iOS-Programming-7th-Edition/README.md

 ![Designed with UIKit][uikit]
 ![Designed with Storyboard][storyboard]

-My solutions to challenges from the book iOS Programming: The Big Nerd Ranch Guide (7th Edition).
+My solutions to challenges from the book iOS Programming: The Big Nerd Ranch Guide (7th Edition)
-(These solutions use Swift with UIKit and Storyboards.)

 ## Applications